deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. method:: layer.is_quadratic()

-   Whether the contours should be interpretted as a set of quadratic cubic splines.
+   Whether the contours should be interpreted as a set of quadratic cubic splines.
 Setting this value has the side effect of converting the contour list to the appropriate format.